Farg0k/flutter_tv_media3/README.md

 These parameters are detailed in the [Full Configuration and Callbacks](#full-configuration-and-callbacks) section.

 *   `localeStrings`: A map to provide localized strings for the player UI.
+For a complete list of available keys, see the `lib/src/localization/default_locale_strings.dart` file.
 *   `subtitleStyle`: The initial `SubtitleStyle` to be applied.
 *   `playerSettings`: The initial `PlayerSettings` (e.g., video quality, preferred languages).
 *   `clockSettings`: The initial `ClockSettings` (e.g., position, format).